Loading...

 James Rowley KC

-Educated at Stonyhurst and Emmanuel College, Cambridge (MA in Classics), James was called in 1987.
-He was a Recorder of the Crown and County Courts (2003-2015) and Chairman of the Personal Injuries Bar Association (2010-2012).
-He took Silk in 2006 and has recently been the agreed arbitrator in the first PIcARBS arbitration.
+Educated at Stonyhurst and Emmanuel College, Cambridge (MA in Classics), James was called to the Bar in 1987 and practised at 28 St John Street, Manchester until joining Byrom Street Chambers in January 2004.
+He was a Recorder of the Crown and County Courts (2003-2016) and Chairman of the Personal Injuries Bar Association (2010-2012).
+He is a qualified arbitrator and mediator, offering evaluative mediation in personal injuries and clinical negligence cases.

-Specialising early in his career, James developed a sizeable personal injury and clinical negligence practice as a junior.
-He was appointed in 2000, at the age of just 35, as Counsel to the Royal Liverpool Children’s Inquiry into organ retention at Alder Hey Hospital.
+Specialising early in his career, James developed an extensive personal injury and clinical negligence practice as a junior.
+He was appointed in 2000, at the age of 35, as main Counsel to the Royal Liverpool Children’s Inquiry into organ retention at Alder Hey Hospital, following which he was recruited as senior junior, with a speaking role, into the PTSD Group Actions against the MoD.
+Shortly after returning to more routine practice, he moved to Byrom Street Chambers while the appointment of new Queen’s Counsel had been suspended; he was successful in 2006 when the competition was first renewed.

-Married with 3 grown up sons, enjoying gardening, cooking and keeping a small wine cellar, James still just about opens the batting at High Legh C.C.
+Married with 3 grown up sons, enjoying gardening and cooking, he still opens the batting at High Legh C.C. and keeps a small wine cellar.